Get Rid of Ants | Ant Removal Specialists

 PEST UK are a member of the BPCA (British Pest Control Association)

-In the UK there are a quadrillion ants which means there are more than one million ants per person.
+In the UK there are a quadrillion ants which is more than one million ants per person.

 There are over 12,000 ant species worldwide.
 Over 50 species are found in the UK, of which the most common are the black garden ant, yellow meadow ant, red ant and wood ant.